Taco Spaghetti Recipe

 • Cheese – Shredded cheese is a must!
 You’ll need 2 cups to stir into the taco spaghetti, plus more for garnish.

 I use cheddar because it’s almost always in my fridge.
-Feel free to spike up the spicy heat with pepper jack.
-Colby or Monterey Jack are great options too.
+Feel free to spike up the spicy heat with Pepper Jack.
+Colby or Monterey Jack are great melty options too.

-close up of taco spaghetti with avocado and tomato
+pot of taco spaghetti topped with tomatoes, cheese, and avocado

 Prep Ahead Instructions